vippsas/management-api/management-api-faq.md

-If you send an invalid request to [`POST:/products/orders`](https://developer.vippsmobilepay.com/api/management#tag/Vipps-Product-Orders/operation/orderProduct), the pre-fill will fail, and the URL will lead to the standard, empty product order form.
-Although we do _some_ input validation, it is not possible to validate all data.
+If you send an invalid request to [`POST:/products/orders`](https://developer.vippsmobilepay.com/api/management#tag/Vipps-Product-Orders/operation/orderProduct), the pre-fill will _in most cases_ fail with an error message.

+Although we do as much input validation as possible, it is not possible to validate all data, so in some cases the pre-fill request will succeed, and the pre-fill URL will lead to an empty product order form.

 ## Why do I get `HTTP 404 Not Found`?

+It depends on which request has been made.
-Partners will get this error if the merchant does not yet have an active sales unit connected with the partner.
+Partners will get this error if they attempt to retrieve data for a merchant that does not yet have an active sales unit connected with the partner.

 See:
 [How to check if a merchant is signed up with the partner as partner](https://developer.vippsmobilepay.com/docs/partner#how-to-check-if-a-merchant-is-signed-up-with-the-partner-as-partner).